 Financial Aid for Graduate Students

 Our commitment is to help you navigate and understand the financial aid process and identify financial tools to help make a college education affordable.
-Paying for college is a partnership, and this partnership includes your family, the government, and the University of Bridgeport.
+Paying for college is a partnership, and this partnership includes your family, the government, and University of Bridgeport.

-- Review and Return your award letter to the Financial Aid Office if you are rejecting or adjusting your award.
+- Review and return your award letter to the Financial Aid Office if you are rejecting or adjusting your award.

 - If you are a NEW STUDENT please complete the Direct Loan Entrance Counseling and Master Promissory Note.

-All Federal Work-Study students can earn a maximum of $1000 per semester, if eligible.
+All Federal Work-study students can earn a maximum of $1000 per semester, if eligible.
 Work-study jobs are preformed on campus only.
 Once students reach their limit for the semester, they can no longer work, until the following semester.
 It is the student’s responsibility to keep track of when they will be reaching their limit.

-Graduate Assistantship jobs are compensated in a combination of scholarship and stipends.
+Graduate assistantship jobs are compensated in a combination of scholarship and stipends.
 The amount of earning and hours are based on the number of credits being paid by the department.

 Students must be enrolled in a minimum of six (6) or more credits in order to process federal loans.
 The most current interest rates and loan fees can be found at the Federal Student Aid website.